anoma/nspec/docs/basic-types/cryptographic-primitives/accumulator.md

 # Accumulator

-An _accumulator_ must support the following functionality:
+The protocol is parameterized over an _accumulator_ type which must support the following functionality:

 - $WRITE(cm)$ adds an element to the accumulator, returning the witness used to prove membership.
 - $WITNESS(cm)$ for a given element, returns the witness used to prove membership if the element is present, otherwise returns nothing.